whitgroves/solidity-contracts/README.md

 # smart-contracts

-A collection of smart contracts meant to be used interoperably to extend ERC20 tokens.
+A collection of smart contracts meant to extend ERC20 and ERC721 tokens.

 These contracts have been unlicensed and are freely available for any use, but be aware that they import code from contracts with different (but still permissable) licenses.